aiidateam/aiida-tutorials/docs/sections/calculations/workflows.md

 And done!
 Just like that, we have prepared and submitted an automated process to obtain the band structure of silicon.
+We will now see how to follow its execution and check the results.

+## Monitoring the process

-If you want to check the status of the calculation, you can exit the `verdi shell` and run:
+If you want to check the status of the workflow, you can exit the `verdi shell` and run `verdi process list` just like you did for calculations:

 ```{code-block} console